kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 * __Simplicity__

     With regard to syntax, ClojureScript is a Lisp based language.
 Lisp languages have minimal syntax, so minimal in fact, that we will be able to cover the syntax in this article.
+In addition to the simple syntax.
+ClojureScript also offers tools to help simplify asynchronous code.

 * __Safety__